Turn-by-turn navigation

 Route deviations

-tracks your position relative to the navigated routes and provides information which ones are followed.
-To listen for such updates, use the RouteTrackingStateUpdatedListener
+object tracks the user’s position relative to the navigated routes and determines which ones are currently being followed.
+To listen for updates about route tracking changes, use the RouteTrackingStateUpdatedListener

 .

-.
-It contains a list of the followed and unfollowed routes.
-Additionally, it tells when the driver deviates from all the routes.
+object, which contains lists of followed and unfollowed routes.
+It also indicates whether the driver has deviated from all tracked routes.
 To verify if the driver deviated from the route, check if the RouteTrackingState.hasDeviated

 property is true.

-To listen to the route tracking updates, set RouteTrackingStateUpdatedListener
+To listen for the route tracking updates, set a RouteTrackingStateUpdatedListener

 object.